 Voice Control Systems

 Another favorite new car technology is voice control systems.
 They have been in use for several years and are increasingly available with most mainstream models.
 These systems typically operate in conjunction with your car’s telematics system.
 Telematics interaction can prove distracting, but those units with included voice control usually allow the driver to make calls, receive messages, search radio stations and map a route without needing to take their hands off the steering wheel.
 Distracted driving is a big problem, but voice control systems provide drivers with the security they need.
+Some automakers have gone so far as to integrate voice control systems like Amazon’s Alexa into their vehicles from the factory.

 Adaptive Cruise Control